 Luon Cave - The Picture of Paradise

-What is Luon Cave?
+1. What is Luon Cave?

 Panorama of Luon Cave

-What do I do at Luon Cave?
+2. What do I do at Luon Cave?

-Being one of the most beautiful Halong Bay Caves, the natural splendour of Luon Cave and the environment around it gives it an amazingly tranquil atmosphere, one in which visitors to the cave love to unwind.
+Being one of the most beautiful Halong Bay Caves, the natural splendor of Luon Cave and the environment around it gives it an amazingly tranquil atmosphere, one in which visitors to the cave love to unwind.
 The mouth of the cave looks almost man-made; cut out of a perfectly flat piece of rock, with several interesting rock formations almost dripping into the water from the cave ceiling above.

 It is not so much the ‘tunnel’ part of Tunnel Cave that makes it a popular destination, but the open-air grotto that serves as its garden.
 60 meters from the sea, Luon Cave opens up spectacularly into a picture of pure serenity.
-Jutting limestone walls enclose the magical area, where Benjamin fig trees, banyan trees and orchids cling to the steeped and sheer mountain faces, with emerald water reflecting the colour of the greenery around it.
+Jutting limestone walls enclose the magical area, where Benjamin fig trees, banyan trees, and orchids cling to the steeped and sheer mountain faces, with emerald water reflecting the color of the greenery around it.

 Kayaking in Luon Cave

-What is the history of Luon Cave?
+3. What is the history of Luon Cave?

 Fossils found in Luon Cave affirmed its habitation by humans thousands of years ago; freshwater snail fossils indicate that they were farmed in small quantities by the original humans living in this area.
-Halong Bay’s caves were a good spot for habitation because of the shelter and cool air that they provide.
+Halong Bay’s caves were a good spot for habitation because of the shelter and cool air that they provided.
 Luon Cave, in particular, has a rich food supply within its brackish waters, with prawns, squid, cuttlefish, and snails flourishing, along with several varieties of birds attracted by the abundance of small fruits.

-What tours visit Luon Cave?
+4. What tours visit Luon Cave?

 Cruise in Ha Long Bay